GACJ/callingitround/content/docs/conducting/4_round_the_circle/index.md

 ## Conducting from: a handbell pair

-I really love conducting in hand.
-My first ringing experiences were all on handbells --- my first practice, first quarter, first as conductor --- and they hold a special place in my heart.
-So I'd like to talk about a few things to keep in mind when you're conducting from a handbell pair.

-{{< figure src="sted_caters.png" width=250px class="float-right" link="https://complib.org/composition/22802">}}

-One of the first choices you'll have to make is whether to conduct from a fixed pair or not.
-A fixed pair may not exist if you're ringing Minor!
-But not all fixed pairs are made equal, and the fixed pair may not always even be the tenors.
-For example, in this [1296 of Stedman Caters](https://complib.org/composition/22802), the fixed pair is the 5-6.
-This is not unusual for Stedman, since often it is musical (and compositionally convenient) to rotate the back bells around rather than leaving them fixed.

-Taking the trebles can be a fun choice, especially if you can work out a way to make the 2 the observation bell.
-A composition of this type will be presented in the next section.

-If you're particularly interested in conducting for handbells, I recommend also reading the Supplemental Skills section on [Conducting in Hand](../../supplemental_skills/5_conducting_in_hand).
+If you're particularly interested in conducting for handbells, I recommend reading the Supplemental Skills section on [Conducting in Hand](../../supplemental_skills/5_conducting_in_hand).

 ## Notes